ssnepenthe/random-wp-ideas/README.md

 A very minimal abstraction over the rewrite API which allows for adding/removing rewrite rules at runtime without touching the database.

+## footer-dump

+A wrapper around the Symfony VarDumper component which sends the output of the `dump` function to `wp_footer`.

 ## hook-injection

 An abstraction over the hook API which provides automatic injection of WordPress globals into hook callbacks.